Global 3D Printing Metals Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Automotive

-Automotive holds an estimated 23% share of the global 3D printing metals market.
+Automotive holds an estimated 23% share of the 3D printing metals market.
 This segment focuses on prototyping, custom parts, and low-volume production using metal additive manufacturing.
 The growing emphasis on lightweighting and rapid design iterations drives growth.

 Medical & Dental

-Medical & Dental accounts for around 26% of global 3D printing metals market revenue.
+Medical & Dental accounts for around 26% of 3D printing metals market revenue.
 This segment benefits from the demand for personalized implants, prosthetics, and dental restorations made from biocompatible metals like titanium and cobalt-chrome.
 Advances in patient-specific solutions support strong growth.

 Others

-The "Others" category, including energy, jewelry, and tooling industries, contributes approximately 10% of global 3D printing metals market revenue.
+The "Others" category, including energy, jewelry, and tooling industries, contributes approximately 10% of 3D printing metals market revenue.
 These sectors leverage metal additive manufacturing for customized components and high-value applications, driving continued diversification and expansion.

 3D Printing Metals Market, Segmentation by Geography